Fantasy Football Predictions For 2025 – Running Backs

 Philadelphia Eagles RB Saquon Barkley

-4. Derrick Henry, Baltimore Ravens – Until he proves he’s actually slowing down, I’m not counting Henry out.
+5. Derrick Henry, Baltimore Ravens – Until he proves he’s actually slowing down, I’m not counting Henry out.
 In 2024, he rushed for 1,921 yards, 2nd in the NFL only to Barkley, and 16 TDs, tied for first among RBs.
-Going into his 10th season, Henry will should still see plenty of touches in Baltimore’s run first offense, giving him the opportunity to have another huge fantasy season.
+Going into his 10th season, Henry should still see plenty of touches in Baltimore’s run first offense, giving him the opportunity to have another huge fantasy season.

 To get all the latest gear for these players and more, go check out the NFL Shop now!

-5. Jonathan Taylor, Indianapolis Colts – Taylor is such a talented RB in a not so talented offense.
-The Colts looked to improve their QB room with the NY Giants-rejected QB, Daniel Jones, to battle for position with current dejected QB Anthony Richardson.
+7. Jonathan Taylor, Indianapolis Colts – Taylor is such a talented RB in a not so talented offense.
+The Colts looked to improve their QB room with the NY Giants-rejected QB, Daniel Jones, to battle for the position with current dejected QB Anthony Richardson.
 That probably means a more run heavy offense, which bodes well for Taylor fantasy owners.
 His injury history is something to keep in mind though, having missed 16 games in the last 3 seasons, but when he’s healthy, he’s definitely one of the NFL’s top RBs.

 To get all the latest gear for these players and more, go check out the NFL Shop now!